 Key Facts for Somerset

-Amongst the 65-74 age group, the annual rate of growth was an estimated 3.5%, five times the average rate.
+Amongst the 65-74 age group, the annual rate of growth was an estimated 2.4%, the rate for England being 1.5%.
 This partly reflects the attraction of Somerset as a retirement destination, and also the post-war baby-boom generation reaching retirement age.

-All Somerset districts, with the exception of West Somerset, experienced an increase in population.
+All Somerset districts experienced an increase in population.

-Somerset's population is projected to continue rising by at least 3,000 a year for the next two decades or so, reaching 600,000 by 2030.
+Somerset's population is projected to continue rising by at least 3,000 a year for the next decade, reaching over 600,000 by 2031.
+The increase will then get gradually smaller, until it is just above 2,000 a year in 2041 when Somerset's population is projected to be just under 625,000.

-The number of people aged 75 or older is projected to double by 2039.
+The number of people aged 75 or older is projected to almost double by 2041.

 The charts below illustrate how the populations of Somerset and the five Districts have changed markedly in the past 25 years, not only in size, but also in their age and gender profile.
 On the charts, you can see the actual numbers by hovering the cursor over the appropriate line or bar.